Maurice Evans (actor): Career

 Evans produced his famous "G.I. version" of Hamlet that cut the text of the play to make the title character more appealing to the troops, an interpretation so popular that he later took it to Broadway in 1945.
 Evans rose to the rank of Major by the end of the war.
 He shifted his attention to the works of Shaw, notably as John Tanner in Man and Superman and as King Magnus in The Apple Cart.
 In 1952, he starred as the murderous husband in the original Broadway stage production of Dial M for Murder.
 He also successfully produced Broadway productions in which he did not appear, notably The Teahouse of the August Moon.

 In 1956, Evans recorded an LP of stories from Winnie-the-Pooh.
 American television audiences of the 1960s will remember Evans as Samantha's father, Maurice, on the sitcom Bewitched.
 His real-life insistence that his first name be pronounced "Morris" was ironically at odds with his Bewitched character's contrasting stance that it be pronounced "Maw-REESE".
-Evans also appeared in the fourth season of Daniel Boone starring Fess Parker playing a French impresario "Beaumarchais."
+Evans also appeared in the fourth season of Daniel Boone starring Fess Parker playing a French impresario "Beaumarchais".
 He also played The Puzzler on Batman in a double episode storyline (which was common for that series) in December 1966.
-Continuing his American TV appearances, he guest starred in The Big Valley from the latter part of the fourth and final season of that western series in April 1969, an episode entitled "Danger Road."
+Continuing his American TV appearances, he guest starred in The Big Valley from the latter part of the fourth and final season of that western series in April 1969, an episode entitled "Danger Road".

 Evans had great impact on the big screen as well.
 He played a diabolical villain in Kind Lady (1951; co-starring Ethel Barrymore, Keenan Wynn, and Angela Lansbury); Emperor Antoninus in Androcles and the Lion (1952); and Sir Arthur Sullivan in The Story of Gilbert and Sullivan (1953).
-Evans appeared memorably in two 1968 films: as the evolved orangutan, Dr. Zaius in Planet of the Apes (and the 1970 sequel Beneath the Planet of the Apes) and as the doomed "Hutch", who attempts to warn his friend, the title character, Rosemary Woodhouse, in the thriller Rosemary's Baby, of the true Satanic nature of her neighbours, Roman and Minnie Castavet (played by Sidney Blackmer and Ruth Gordon).
+Evans appeared memorably in two 1968 films: as the evolved orangutan, Dr. Zaius in Planet of the Apes (and the 1970 sequel Beneath the Planet of the Apes) and as the doomed "Hutch" in the thriller Rosemary's Baby, who attempts to warn the title character of the true nature of her Satanic neighbours.